 There is an important distinction between using contractors and subcontractors.

-Contractors provide agreed services to a client for a set fee - and possibly duration - under a contract for services.
-(This is in contrast to a contract of service, eg a contract of employment, which is between an employee and employer.)
+Contractors provide agreed services to a client for a set fee and usually for a set duration under a contract for services.
+(This is in contrast to a contract of service, eg the employment contract, which is between an employee and employer.)

 Many businesses typically use contractors for: